 Whooping cough is a growing concern in Europe, including the Czech Republic.
-This past week has been marked by confusion surrounding official guidance and a controversial public appearance by Prague’s mayor, raising questions about whether any lessons were learned from the Covid-19 pandemic.
+This past week has been marked by confusion surrounding official guidance and a controversial public appearance by Prague’s mayor, raising questions regarding whether any lessons were learned from the Covid-19 pandemic.

 According to Czech authorities, there were only 28 registered cases of whooping cough in the first week of January.
 However, that number has now soared to 3,084, a figure not seen since 1963.
 Even Prague’s mayor, Bohuslav Svoboda, an MP and gynaecologist, fell victim to the illness.